lynshi/dotfiles/README.md

 `mac-setup.sh` does the same thing but for Mac.

-Remember to review the versions in `vars/versions.yaml` to see if any specified versions need to be changed.
+Remember to review the variables in files under `vars/` to see if anything needs to be changed.

 ## Example
 ```bash